-The Board, in its review of your entire record and application, carefully weighed all potentially mitigating factors, such as your post service conduct and desire to upgrade your discharge.
-Nevertheless, the Board concluded these factors were not sufficient to warrant recharacterization of your discharge because of the seriousness of your misconduct which resulted in an NJP.
-Further, you were given an opportunity to defend yourself, but waived your procedural right to present your case to an ADB.
+The Board, in its review of your entire record and application, carefully weighed all potentially mitigating factors, such as your youth and overall record of service.
+Nevertheless, the Board concluded these factors were not sufficient to warrant recharacterization of your discharge given the seriousness of your misconduct.
+Finally, there is no provision of law or in Navy regulations that allows for recharacterization of service due solely to the passage of time.
 Accordingly, your application has been denied.
+The names and votes of the members of the panel will be furnished upon request.